 WooCommerce comes with built in PayPal functionality which you can be enabled and disabled with a click of a button.
-However, this is not enough if you want to accept payments via PayPal.
+However, this is not enough if you want to accept payments via PayPal or credit card payment.
 You must integrate your PayPal account with WooCommerce.

 This article will cover all the steps you’ll need to follow in order to help your WooCommerce store accept payment through WooCommerce.